0x00gum/PortKnock/README.md

 # PortKnock - My Own Implementation

-A demonstration of how a port knocking looks like with flags & password authentication.
+A cool demonstration of how a port knocking looks like with flags & password authentication.

 SSH will be available for a limited amount of time.

-In order to avoid MITM, I encrypted the passwords.
+In order to avoid MITM, I encrypted the passwords (obviously).

 More info on Port Knowcking (Hebrew):